 How should I use this medication?

 This medication is given as an intramuscular injection (into the muscle of the upper arm).
-The volume of the dose is 0.5 mL.
+The volume of the dose for those 12 years and older is 0.5 mL.
+The volume of the dose for children between the ages of 6 and 11 years is 0.25 mL.
 Two injections are needed to provide protection from the virus.
 The second dose must be given 1 month after the first dose.

 It is important this vaccine be given exactly as recommended by your health care provider.
 If you miss an appointment to receive this vaccine, contact your health care provider as soon as possible to reschedule your appointment.
 All vaccines should be added to your immunization record.